ProgrammingAgainstBrutality/end-police-violence/README.md

 > vigorously as we condemn riots.
 But in the final analysis, a riot is the
 > language of the unheard.

+## How to Help

+There are many resources online that explain the current situation and how to help in the US far better than I can. <a href="https://blacklivesmatters.carrd.co/" target="_blank" rel="noopener noreferrer">Start by reading through the information here and seeing how you can help</a>

+Do not be silent.
+Fight racism and the systems that perpetuate and defend it.
+To be silent is to be complicit.

 ## Contributing

 The content on this site is static - there is no way to directly submit content.